-This is a tricky situation because every state is different, and the rules even change depending on the type of RV you have.
-Many states have different rules for travel trailers and fifth-wheels.
-Then there’s the question of if it’s safe.
-Even if something is legal doesn’t mean it’s safe or smart to do.
+This is a tricky situation because every state is different and the rules change depending on the type of RV you’re traveling in.
+Many states have different rules for travel trailers and fifth-wheels, for example.

-According to AAA, multiple states allow passengers to ride in a travel trailer or fifth-wheel while it’s traveling down the road.
-I’ll list the states below.
+Multiple states allow passengers to ride in a travel trailer or fifth wheel while it’s traveling down the road.

 - District of Columbia

 - North Carolina

 - North Dakota (fifth wheels only)

 Tips for Carrying Passengers Safely in a Travel Trailer or Fifth Wheel